Primitive data types

 .

-The point in time for these types is stored in UTC, and the timezone label doesn't participate in any other calculations in any way.
+The actual time position value for these types is stored in UTC, and the timezone label doesn't participate in other calculations in any way.
 For example:

-SELECT -- these expressions are always true for any timezones: the timezone doesn't affect the point in time.
+SELECT --these expressions are always true for any timezones: timezone doesn't affect the point in time.

 AddTimezone(CurrentUtcDate(), "Europe/Moscow") ==